 As a children’s librarian, I create programs and educational resources for ages 0-18.
 I particularly enjoy presenting storytimes for ages 0-2, technology programs for tweens, and book talks to all ages in local classrooms.
 In addition to programming, I train fellow librarians on media mentor concepts, create reader’s advisory resources, and work collaboratively across library departments to create large-scale programs like the Wizards & Wands Festival.

-Outside of the library, I am a member of ALA, ALSC, YALSA, PLA, and the Ohio Library Council (OLC).
-Currently, I am the chair of the 2020 ALSC Notable Children’s Recordings Committee and a member of the OLC Children’s Services Division Action Council.
+Outside of the library, I am an active member of ALSC and the Ohio Library Council (OLC).
+Currently, I am a member of the ALSC Education Committee and of the OLC Children’s Services Division Action Council, and I just completed a year as chair of the 2020 ALSC Notable Children’s Recordings Committee.